ArchipelagoMW/Archipelago/worlds/cv64/docs/setup_en.md

 `Controllers…`, load any `.z64` ROM first.
 - Consider clearing keybinds in `Config > Hotkeys…` if you don't intend to use them.
 Select the keybind and press Esc to clear it.
-- All non-JP versions of both Castlevania 64 and Legacy of Darkness require a Controller Pak to save data.
+- All non-Japanese versions of the N64 Castlevanias require a Controller Pak to save game data.
 To enable this, while you still have the `.z64` ROM loaded, go to `N64 > Controller Settings...`, click the dropdown by `Controller 1`, and click `Memory Card`.
 You must then restart EmuHawk for it to take effect.
+- After enabling the `Memory Card` setting, next time you boot up your Castlevania 64 ROM, you will see the No "CASTLEVANIA" Note Found screen.
+Pick `Create "CASTLEVANIA" Note Now > Yes` to create save data and enable saving at the White Jewels.

 ## Generating and Patching a Game